systemsomicslab/mtbinfo.github.io/MS-FINDER/tutorial.md

 ### Section 3-5
 ### User defined structure database format

 MS-FINDER supports the structure elucidations from the candidates that users provide.
 The following format file should be prepared as tab-delimited text file.
 The identifiers of InChIKey, short InChIKey, and database ID are not required, but the values must be filled by some mimic values.
+If you set the correct InChIKeys, the database scoring is also utilized for ranking structures.
 The files of exact mass, formula, and SMILES must be prepared.

 ![alt](images/image_4.png)